Bill Weld Launches Exploratory Committee To Challenge Donald Trump For Republican Nomination In 2020

-Bill Weld, the former Governor of Massachusetts and the 2016 Libertarian Party Vice-Presidential nominee who ran with Gary Johnson, has taken the first step towards challenging Donald Trump for the Republican Party’s nomination for president in 2020.
+Bill Weld, the former governor of Massachusetts and the 2016 Libertarian Party Vice-Presidential nominee who ran with Gary Johnson, has taken the first step toward challenging Donald Trump for the Republican Party’s nomination for president in 2020.

 As the Hill reports, Weld announced on Friday that he is forming an exploratory committee to prepare the way for a possible presidential run, as a Republican, in 2020.
-Generally, an exploratory committee is a precursor towards an official announcement of a run for president, although it bears noting that Weld has not officially announced his candidacy, and indeed may not do so if his exploratory committee finds that his candidacy isn’t viable.
+Generally, an exploratory committee is a precursor toward an official announcement of a run for president, although it bears noting that Weld has not officially announced his candidacy and indeed may not do so if his exploratory committee finds that his candidacy isn’t viable.

 Speaking in New Hampshire, Weld raised a complaint that has oft been leveled against Trump: that his mental state is simply not fit for the rigors of the job of president.